Forward-Nexus/fwdai-pro/pro-os/user-docs/user-guide/managing-your-project.md

 **What is this project?**
-Mobile app for addiction recovery support through daily check-ins, progress tracking, and LiNa (AI life navigator).
+Mobile app for addiction recovery support through daily check-ins, progress tracking, and AI assistance.

 ← UPDATE when project description changes